CODARcode/PerformanceVisualization/README.md

 * node detail level -- showing an alternative cascaded view of the selected trace function execution.

 # Installation
 Software Dependency: Our framework is a Web Socket application.
 The front end is implemented in Javascript using D3.js library.
 Node.js is used as back end server that connects to a MongoDB database for data management.
-Before execution, the data in json format must be generated and import to MongoDB. <span style="color:blue">An example of how to import the json file is included.</span>
+Before execution, the data in json format must be generated and import to MongoDB.

 # Run
 Software execution: